 I didn’t stop shooting dog-with-ball and dog-in-water, but I shot things differently, and I looked around for what more would help viewers see our mornings as I and my dog see them.
 Plus, there are dozens of images I kept out of this essay, images I really love but whose role isn’t quite right for this story.
 That means I have lots of fresh, valuable material to use for future projects.
 Always a bonus.

-Suggested steps in assigning yourself a photo essay as a way to break a creative barrier:
+Steps for assigning yourself a photo essay to break a creative barrier:

 1) What is one of your most boring routines or scenes?
 Select something that seems like there’s hardly anything to photograph, or that you’ve photographed extensively already, as your new assignment.